franko/gsl-shell/doc/user-manual/graphics.rst

 You can add elements to a plot in any moments even when it is already shown.
 GSL Shell will automatically calculate the bounding box so that every elements is shown on the window.

-.. class:: Plot

 .. function:: plot([title])

    Create a new empty plot with an optional title.
 The plot is not attached to any window and is therefore not visible.
 To show the plot on the screen use either the :func:`show` plot's method or use the :meth:`~Window.attach` window's method to attach the plot to a specific window.

    This kind of plot automatically update its limits when the graphical objects that are added.
 The ``sync`` property is also initialized to a ``true`` value so that every operation triggers an update of all the windows that shows the plot.
 If you want to perform animations you may want to set the ``sync`` property to ``false`` and use the :meth:`~Plot.flush` method to update the windows when all the drawing operations have been done.

 .. function:: canvas([title])

    Like the function above it does create a new empty plot with fixed logical limits.
 This latter kind of plot differs in that it will not update automatically its limits to fit the graphical objects.
 The method :func:`limits` should be used instead to set the logical limits of plotting area.
-The other difference with the :func:`plot` function is that the property ``sync`` will be initialized to ``false``.
+The other difference with the :func:`graph.plot` function is that the property ``sync`` will be initialized to ``false``.
 This kind of plot is generally better suited for animations.

+.. class:: Plot

    .. method:: add(obj, color[, post_trans, pre_trans])